risk-first/website/menagerie/Process-Risk.md

 In this example, you can see how the organisation evolves process to mitigate risk around the use (and misuse) of `A`.
 This is an example of _Process following Strategy_:

 > In this conception, you can see how the structure of an organisation (the teams and processes within it, the hierarchy of control) will 'evolve' from the resources of the organisation and the strategy it pursues.
-Processes evolve to meet the needs of the organisation." - [Minzberg, _Strategy Safari_](http://www.mintzberg.org/books/strategy-safari)
+Processes evolve to meet the needs of the organisation." - [Henry Minzberg, _Strategy Safari_](http://www.mintzberg.org/books/strategy-safari)

 Two key take-aways from this: